News

 this you may recognise from Christmas services - Isaiah 9:2 ‘ The people walking in darkness

-have seen a great light; on those living in the land of deep darkness a light has dawned’.
+have seen a great light; on those living in the land of deep darkness a light has dawned’

 Biblical Christian faith doesn’t crumble in circumstances like ours; instead, this is where ‘the

-rubber hits the road’ and we learn to see things differently.
+and we learn to see things differently.
 It is in the midst of circumstances

 like ours that God’s hand can be most clearly seen.
 Cohen, talking about the metaphor of